mhardcastle/realm/README.md

 p2c can be found at https://github.com/FranklinChen/p2c.git

-To build, install p2c and edit the Makefile to point to the installation.
+To build, install p2c and edit the first few lines of the Makefile to point to the installation.
 Then run 'make build'.

 Run the executable ./realm and telnet to port 2000 from a local or remote host.